Bresenham's line algorithm: Algorithm for integer arithmetic

 The result of this plot is shown to the right.
 The plotting can be viewed by plotting at the intersection of lines (blue circles) or filling in pixel boxes (yellow squares).
 Regardless, the plotting is the same.

 All cases

-However, as mentioned above this is only works for octant zero, that is lines starting at the origin with a slope between 0 and 1 where x increases by exactly 1 per iteration and y increases by 0 or 1.
+However, as mentioned above this only works for octant zero, that is lines starting at the origin with a slope between 0 and 1 where x increases by exactly 1 per iteration and y increases by 0 or 1.